My job is to play in certain manner and I will try doing that: Rohit

 "Everything depends on the situation you're batting in.
 It's my game to mix caution with aggression, that's been my mantra."
 His second-innings century came off 149 balls, which included 10 fours and seven sixes.

-Asked about the records, he said: "There are lot of things (that happened) in this Test, which I am not aware of in terms of records. ' "Focus was to have fun and put team in a good position.
-Just wanted to go out there and do what I do best.
-Focus was on winning the Test match and I think we pretty much did everything right today."
+Asked about the records, he said: "There are lot of things (that happened) in this Test, which I am not aware of in terms of records. ' "Focus was to have fun and put the team in a good position.
+I just wanted to go out there and do what I do best.
+The focus was on winning the Test match and I think we pretty much did everything right today."

 One of the major architect of the win, Mohammed Shami, who returned with a five-wicket haul in the second innings, said the fast bowlers reaped the benefits of persistently targeting the stumps.
 "It would always be difficult (to bat) as the wicket was slow and low.
 We had the plans to attack the stumps between the two fast bowlers.
 We have been supporting each other well for the last 4-5 years," he said.